collocations.org

 Six hundred workers there lost their jobs today, amid gloomy predictions that there could be worse to come.

-contrary to a/the ~
+contrary to a/the prediction

 Contrary to almost all predictions, however, the government did not fall.

-despite a/the ~
+despite a/the prediction

 Despite earlier dire predictions, shares remained steady.

-~ about
+prediction about

-I''ve learnt not to make predictions about the weather.
+I've learned not to make predictions about the weather.

-the government''s prediction for unemployment
+prediction for

-the government''s prediction for unemployment
+the government's prediction for unemployment

-~ of
+prediction of

 their predictions of future growth